htcondor/htcondor/docs/version-history/development-release-series-87.rst

    do not apply to the *status* command of *condor_annex*.
 See the :doc:`/cloud-computing/index` section for details. :ticket:`6321`
--  Added a “merge” mode to *condor_status*.
+-  Added a "merge" mode to *condor_status*.
 When invoked with the [**-merge** *<file>*] option, ads will be read from *file*, which can be ``-`` to indicate standard in, and compared to the ads selected by the query specified as usual by the remainder of the